battery-lcf/batteryarchive-service/README.md

+### Testing & Development Commands

+Below are commands that are helpful when developing Battery Archive

 ### Run Battery Archive Service (independently)

 Single line joint command to build image and launch BAS API Server and BAS DB

 ```